Chinese Communist Revolution

 Meanwhile, Japan had taken advantage of China's disunity to seize Manchuria and other Chinese territories.
 Chiang Kai-shek, prioritizing "first internal pacification, then external resistance", avoided confronting Japan.
 The Communists argued that the CCP and KMT should cooperate to fight the Japanese, an appeal to patriotism that won them broad sympathy.
 In 1936, Nationalist troops who had become sympathetic to the Communists kidnapped Chiang Kai-shek and forced him to begin ceasefire negotiations.
 The Second United Front was finalized when the Japanese launched a full-scale invasion of China the following year.
 The renewed alliance allowed the CCP to once again expand their areas of influence by waging a guerrilla war behind Japanese lines.

 Following the Japanese surrender in 1945, China became a battlefield in the Cold War.
 The Nationalists received military support from the United States and the CCP from the Soviet Union.
 Although the Nationalists at first held most of the country, sympathy for the Communists grew in urban areas suffering from high unemployment, runaway inflation, and rampant government corruption.
 The presence of United States Marines in Chinese cities further inflamed anti-imperialist sentiment, especially among students.
 When peace talks between the two Chinese sides floundered, the Civil War resumed.
 The Communists' newly-formed People's Liberation Army launched a successful series of campaigns that defeated the Nationalists and forced them to retreat to Taiwan in 1949.

 The Communist victory had a major impact on the global balance of power: China became the largest socialist state by population, as well as a third force in the Cold War following the 1956 Sino-Soviet split.
 The People's Republic offered direct and indirect support to communist movements around the world, and inspired the growth of Maoist parties in a number of countries.
-Shock at the CCP's success, and the emerging geopolitical domino theory postulating communism's spread across East Asia, led the United States to stage successive military interventions against Chinese-backed forces in Korea and Southeast Asia, neither of which were successful.
+Shock at the CCP's success, and the emerging geopolitical domino theory postulating communism's spread across East Asia, led the United States to stage successive military interventions against Chinese-backed forces in Korea and Southeast Asia.
 The CCP remains in government in mainland China and is the second-largest political party in the world.